salleuska/IRT_nimble_code/paper_reproducible_code/README.md

  --data=          directory to data
  --niter=  	      number of iterations
  --nburnin=       number of burnin iteration
- --nthin=  	      thinning interval for random effects
- --mode=	        sampler types (default, centered, default_centered)
+ --nthin=  	      thinning interval for random effects  (will be thin2 in nimble) --mode=	        sampler types (default, centered, default_centered)
 ------------------------------------------------------------
 EXAMPLES